 B. Signatures of the Wright Brothers on envelopes, postcards, and press photos-

 Beware of postcards, press photos, and anniversary first flight covers.
 If a 1928 25th anniversary of the 1903 flight cover (envelope) with Orville Wright's signature across the top is offered for sale, does the reader know how to distinguish a genuine signature from a forged signature?
 There are plenty of genuine 1928 25th anniversary covers that are not signed by Orville Wright.
 How difficult would it be to add a forged signature?
 When the item is being offered at a low buy-it-now price, or best offer, be suspicious.
 And when the same seller has a new item like this week after week after week, be very suspicious.(1) A sale recently completed with two bidders competing for a postcard supposedly signed by Orville and Wilbur Wright.
 The item was obviously forged, was not authenticated, and sold for under $550.
-A genuine dual signed postcard by the Brothers would normally sell for well over $7000.
+A genuine dual signed postcard by the Brothers would normally sell for well over $5000.
+Another item just sold with both Orville's and Wilbur's signatures forged on a first flight photograph.
+This item sold for $1300, with 5 bidders competing for this obvious fake which included a COA not worth the paper it is printed on.
 This is so frustrating, as I watch these fakes sell week after week.

 - Do not compare the signature with those on other covers or postcards as you will likely be comparing to another forged signature.
 Tens of dozens of forged Orville Wright covers and postcards all with the same forged OW signature have sold over the past several years and are continuing to sell.(5)

 - A genuine signed Orville Wright postcard or cover sell in the range of $800 to $1200 or higher.
 When offered, these are often encased, certified by PSA/DNA or other reputable certifying company.
 Recently, a forged cover was being offered in this price range, without any item description or certification; high price does not imply the item is genuine.